JinhoLee93/computational_aspects_of_robotics/learning_inverse_kinematics/README.md

 Written by Jinho Lee (jl5027@columbia.edu)

 forward_kinematics.py
-- Lets the user easily calculate their robot's forward kinematics even with random variables
+- Lets the user easily calculate their robot's forward kinematics even with random variables.
-- All matrix calculations are arranged in accordance with [Denavit-Hartenberg Parameters](https://en.wikipedia.org/wiki/Denavit%E2%80%93Hartenberg_parameters)
+- All matrix calculations are arranged in accordance with [Denavit-Hartenberg Parameters](https://en.wikipedia.org/wiki/Denavit%E2%80%93Hartenberg_parameters).

 inverse_kinematics.py
 - Lets the user easily calculate their robot's inverse kinematics with their robot's angular and linear velocities that are calculated with forward_kinematics.py